aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 If you have 10 upstream dependencies and they each change quarterly:
 - Annual cost: $840,000

-Schema registries (Confluent, AWS Glue, etc.) cost maybe $2K/month.
+Schema registries cost maybe ~$2K/month.
+Cheaper if you just use git which, in MOST cases, is probably fine!
 The math is obvious.

 ### Monitoring Blind Spots